 Dairy can be addicting for many of us, and so staying away from that can help keep weight under control.
 I don’t think I need to say that you should not over-indulge in sugar but I’ll say it anyway.
 Fruit is sometimes craved like crazy by pregnant women.
 For those trying to be healthy, it often replaces packaged junk food.
 That is certainly a step in the right direction but fruit does contain a lot of sugar so it should be limited to a couple of pieces a day.

-In my book, Primal Moms Look Good Naked, which I promise will be published soon, there is a wealth of advice about diet, exercise, and weight loss,.
+In my book, Primal Moms Look Good Naked, there is a wealth of advice about diet, exercise, and weight loss,.
 The book is perfect both for the pregnant mother and for a recovering mother.